 How We Test and Rank Cookware

 We also provide our reasoning, so if you agree with it, you'll agree with our ranking.
-But if you don't agree with it--which is perfectly fine, as you may have different priorities--you can add or subtract points as you see fit.
-For example, we give copper cookware a fairly low ranking in the Ease of Care category because it requires regular polishing to retain its gorgeous luster.
-But if you don't mind this work, or don't mind using your copper cookware with a well-worn patina (which does not affect its performance), then you can give it a higher rating than we do.
+But if you don't agree with it--which is fine, as you may have different priorities--you can add or subtract points as you see fit.

 Here's a brief explanation of each category.

-For most people, heating properties are the most important category when buying cookware because the whole point of cookware is to transmit heat to your food.
-Makes sense, right?
-If your cookware is thin and cheap, you will have hot and cold spots that cause your food to cook unevenly and even burn in some spots while it remains cold in others.
+Assuming safety, heating is the most important category when buying cookware because the whole point of cookware is to heat your food.
+Bad cookware has hot and cold spots that cause food to cook unevenly.
 Good cookware spreads heat evenly and hangs onto heat well enough that a pan's temp doesn't crash when you add cold food to it.

-Every cookware material has a different rating for thermal conductivity and heat capacity.
-Copper has the highest thermal conductivity rating of all cookware materials (except silver), meaning it heats more rapidly and more evenly than other types of cookware.
-In fact, its conductivity rating is almost twice that of aluminum, which comes in second.
-While it depends on the actual alloys used, it takes roughly twice as much aluminum to achieve the same thermal conductivity as copper.
-For example, a 3mm thick aluminum skillet has roughly the same heating properties as a 1.5mm thick copper skillet.
+Every cookware material is rated for its thermal conductivity and heat retention.
+Copper has the highest thermal conductivity rating of all cookware materials (except silver), meaning it heats faster and more evenly than other cookware materials.
+Its heat conductivity is almost twice that of aluminum.
+That is, it takes approximately twice as much aluminum to achieve the same thermal conductivity as copper.

-Copper is also extremely responsive, which means that it adjusts to changes in heat rapidly.
-This provides a great deal of precise control, which makes copper excellent for heat-sensitive cooking projects (candy and sauce-making, for example).
+Copper is also extremely responsive, so it adjusts to changes in heat rapidly.
+This provides precise control, which makes copper excellent for heat-sensitive foods.

-But what this also means is that copper has a fairly low heat capacity: that is, when you change the temperature or add cold food to a hot pan, the temp is going to drop faster than in an aluminum or cast iron pan.
-(This is why cast iron is the ideal choice for searing and deep frying--it hangs onto heat incredibly well.)
+What this also means is that copper has poor heat retention: when you change the temperature or add cold food to a hot pan, the temp is going to drop faster than other kinds of cookware.

-But here's the thing to remember: Both thermal conductivity and heat capacity are affected by the mass of the cookware.
-That is, thicker, heavier cookware heats more evenly (e.g., it has better thermal conductivity) and hangs onto heat better (higher heat capacity) than thinner, lighter cookware, regardless of the cookware's material.
+Mass: Both thermal conductivity and heat retention are affected by the mass of the cookware.
+Thicker, heavier cookware heats more evenly and hangs onto heat better than thinner, lighter cookware, regardless of the material.

-Thus, mass is a primary difference between good quality cookware and mediocre cookware: The thicker and heavier cookware is, the more evenly it will heat, and the better it will hang onto heat when you add cold food.
+Thus, mass is a primary difference between good quality cookware and mediocre cookware: The thicker and heavier a pan is, the more evenly it will heat and the better it will hang onto heat when you add cold food or remove it from heat.

-This is why the thickness of a pan is important, and why the actual content--how much of each heating material the cookware contains--is something you should know before you buy, especially if you're going to buy expensive copper cookware.
-A 2.5mm thick copper pan is going to heat incredibly evenly, be responsive, and hang onto heat fairly well.
-It's one of the most versatile types of cookware on the market.
+This is why the thickness of a pan is important, and why the actual content is something you should know before you buy, especially if you're going to buy expensive cookware.
+A 2.5mm thick copper pan is going to heat incredibly evenly, be responsive, and hang onto heat fairly well (because of the mass).

-You can also begin to see here that one important trade-off when buying cookware is usually between maneuverability and performance.
-For many home cooks, traditional copper, as well as cast iron and carbon steel, are too heavy for daily use cookware, so they opt for a lighter clad stainless, like All-Clad: the performance isn't as good, but it's good enough--and the pans are much easier to handle.
+One important trade-off for cookware is between maneuverability and performance.
+For many home cooks, traditional copper is too heavy, so they opt for lighter clad stainless, like All-Clad: the performance isn't as good, but it's good enough, and the pans are easier to handle.

-If you're interested in traditional copper cookware, then you should know going in that it's heavy.
-The weight is a giveaway of its quality, but it can also be a pain to use if you have any ergonomic issues.
-Mauviel solved this problem with the thinner, less expensive M'Heritage 150mm line, however, it's still fairly heavy, and it won't provide quite the performance of the thicker copper cookware (although it's still better than most clad stainless, including All-Clad D3).
+If you're interested in traditional copper cookware, then you should know that it's heavy.
+The weight is a giveaway of its quality, but it can also be hard to use if you have ergonomic issues.

-The good news is that there are lighter weight versions of copper cookware that still provide good performance.
-If you're concerned about too-heavy cookware, we recommend you focus on tri-ply copper or copper core types, each of which we discuss below and provide buying recommendations.
+There are lighter versions of copper cookware that heat well.
+If you're concerned about too-heavy cookware, focus on tri-ply copper or copper core, which we discuss below and provide buying recommendations.
 In most cases you won't get "real" copper performance, but you can come close.

 Durability

-We measure a pan's durability by how well it stands up to abuse in the kitchen: at the low end is nonstick cookware, which has to be babied (and even then has a fairly short life span), while at the high end is clad stainless, which can take abuse of all sorts and still provide decades of service.
-(Cast iron and carbon steel are also extremely durable.)
+We measure durability by how well a pan stands up to hard use: high heat, metal utensils, scrubbing, oven use, etc. At the low end is nonstick cookware, which has to be babied (and even then has a short life span), while at the high end is clad stainless, which can take a ton of abuse and still provide decades of service.
+Cast iron and carbon steel are also extremely durable.

-Since most copper cookware today has a stainless cooking surface, it can be considered quite durable, but probably not as durable as clad stainless because the copper exterior tarnishes and scratches more easily than stainless.
-So we give copper a slightly-above-average rating for durability.
-You can add points here if you don't mind the slightly more delicate (yet much more beautiful) exterior.
+Most copper cookware today has a stainless cooking surface, so it can be considered quite durable.
+We give copper an above rating for durability.
+You can deduct points here for the higher maintenance (yet much more beautiful) exterior.

-Copper can also react with food, but since almost all copper cookware has a stainless or tin cooking surface, it gets high marks for stability.
+Copper does react with some foods, but copper cookware always has a stainless or tin cooking surface, which are both safe, stable cooking surfaces.
+So lined copper cookware gets a high rating for stability.

-Specialty copper pieces with a copper cooking surface are a different story--but because they're designed to react with food, they are pretty much exempt from this category.
+Specialty copper pieces with a copper cooking surface are a different story--but because they're designed to react with food, they're exempt from this category.

 Ease of Care

-Ease of care looks at how easy (or hard) the cookware is to maintain.
-The winner, of course, is nonstick cookware, which requires little more than a wipeout and rinse for cleanup.
-Copper gets an average or slightly below average rating because the stainless cooking surface typically requires some elbow grease to clean, and the exterior requires occasional polishing to keep lustrous.
+Ease of care is about how easy cookware is to maintain.
+The winner is nonstick cookware, which requires little more than a wipe and rinse.
+Copper gets an average rating for the stainless cooking surface, which can sometimes require elbow grease to clean.
+The exterior gets a lower than average rating because it requires occasional polishing to keep shiny.

-If you don't care about how your copper cookware looks and don't plan on regular polishing, you can add a point here.
+If you don't care about how your copper cookware looks and don't plan on regular polishing, you can add a point or two.

 Design (Aesthetics, Usability)

 Design is about both beauty and usability.
 Is the cookware beautiful?
 Does it enhance your time in the kitchen?
 Is it easy to use--not too light, not too heavy?
-Are the handles comfortable to use or do they cut into your hand?
-Is the pan easy to stabilize?
-Do the heavier pieces have helper handles?
+Are the handles comfortable?
+Is the pan easy to stabilize when full of food?
+Do the larger pieces have helper handles?
 Do the lids fit snugly?
+Is there a good amount of flat cooking surface in the skillet?

-Of course copper cookware gets top ratings for beauty.
-But not all copper cookware is created equally, and even among the top brands of traditional copper there are a handful of features that can make the cookware a joy for one person and pure hell for someone else.
+Copper cookware gets top ratings for beauty.
+But not all copper cookware is created equally, and even among top brands of traditional copper there are a handful of features that can make cookware great (or not so great) to use.

 For example, traditional, 2.5mm thick copper cookware is heavy.
-It's going to be considerably heavier than 3mm cast aluminum and heavier than most clad stainless cookware.
-While the weight provides that superb, evenly heating cooking experience, it might be awful for someone with wrist or hand issues.
+It's considerably heavier than 3mm cast aluminum and heavier than most clad stainless cookware.
+The weight provides excellent heating, but it's the wrong choice for someone with wrist or hand issues.

 Value

-When we look at cookware value, we like to consider its cost-per-year-of-use.
+When we look at value, we consider cost-per-year-of-use.
 If you buy good quality cookware that's going to last for decades, your cost-per-year-of-use will be low even if your initial investment is high.
-It's a better way to think about it than just getting the cheapest cookware, which you'll almost certainly have to replace in a few years (not to mention hate using).
+It's a better way to think about it than just getting the cheapest cookware, which you'll probably have to replace in a few years (and hate using).

-In the long run, higher quality cookware is a better deal than most cheap cookware.
+In the long run, higher quality cookware is a better deal than cheap cookware.
 This is why we suggest you buy the best cookware you can afford.
-(Note: Nonstick cookware is an exception to this rule--see our Cookware Archives for articles on buying nonstick cookware.)
+(Note: Nonstick cookware is an exception to this rule: it doesn't last no matter how much you spend, so buying on the cheaper end makes sense.)

-This doesn't mean you have to buy the most expensive cookware out there.
-There are plenty of good deals to be had in the cookware world.
-It just means that you should do your research so you can get the absolute best cookware you can afford, whatever your budget is.
+This doesn't mean you have to buy the most expensive cookware you find.
+There's plenty of reasonably priced quality cookware.
+It just means you should do your research to get the best cookware you can afford, whatever your budget is.

-When people think of copper cookware, they don't generally think about value, because traditional copper cookware is expensive.
-However, it lasts for decades, so its cost-per-year-of-use is actually fairly low.
-If you have the budget for it, it's definitely worth considering.
-Just about any brand of high-end copper cookware is going to be excellent.
+When people think of traditional copper cookware, they don't generally think about value, because copper cookware is expensive.
+However, it lasts for decades, so its cost-per-year-of-use is actually low.
+If you have the budget, it's worth considering.
+Any brand of high-end copper cookware is excellent.

-However, if you're looking at other types of copper cookware, like tri-ply copper, it's very important that you do your research.
-The quality levels and copper content vary so much among brands that you really have to be careful about what you buy.
+If you're looking at other types of copper cookware, like tri-ply copper, it's very important that you do your research.
+The quality levels and copper content vary so much among brands that you have to be careful what you buy.

 Copper Cookware Vs. Clad Stainless Cookware

-It's almost impossible to say which type of cookware is "better," especially since there are so many types and grades of copper cookware on the market.
-There are also many grades of quality in clad stainless cookware.
-This makes it difficult to do an apples-to-apples comparison.
+It's impossible to say which type of cookware is "better" since there are so many types and grades of both types of cookware on the market.
+An apples-to-apples comparison isn't really possible.

-For example, the performance of top quality clad stainless cookware like Demeyere Atlantis is going to be very close to that of traditional copper, while thinner, lighter weight clad stainless cookware has other merits that may make it an excellent choice, but for different reasons.
+For example, the performance of top quality clad stainless cookware like Demeyere Atlantis is very close to traditional copper.
+But thinner, lighter clad stainless cookware has other merits that make it a good choice for different reasons.

-When you examine other types of copper cookware, the comparisons can be even harder because of the differences in construction among the different brands.
-For example, some tri-ply copper cookware and some copper core cookware are going to perform as well as top notch clad stainless, and some are going to be dismal.
-Without comparing exact brands, and without knowing the exact amount of copper and/or aluminum the cookware contains, it just isn't possible to do a fair comparison of heating performance.
+When you examine other types of copper cookware, comparisons get even harder because of differences in construction among the different brands.
+For example, some tri-ply copper cookware and some copper core cookware are going to perform as well as top notch clad stainless, and some are going to be awful.

 Is Copper Cookware Safe?